 Greetings from Tink World!

-As for markets, Team Tink will be at the Evans Towne Farmers Market on Thursday, April 24 from 4:30 to 7:00 p.m.
-Then, on Saturday, April 26, Team Tink will be back at the Decatur Farmers Market from 9 a.m. to 1 p.m.
-Don’t forget that if you would like to pick up at the Washington Farmers Market you can send us an email with your order and pick up any weekend from Sandy.
+As for markets, Team Tink will be at the Evans Towne Market on Thursday, October 23.
+The market hours are 4:30 to 7:00 p.m.
+Then, on Saturday, October 25, we will be at the Decatur Farmers Market from 9 a.m. to 1 p.m.